eslint/rewrite/packages/plugin-kit/README.md

 -   `ConfigCommentParser` - used to parse ESLint configuration comments (i.e., `/* eslint-disable rule */`)
 -   `VisitNodeStep` and `CallMethodStep` - used to help implement `SourceCode#traverse()`
+-   `TextSourceCodeBase` - base class to help implement the `SourceCode` interface

 ### `ConfigCommentParser`